nordicenergy/ICO-Platform/README.md

 #### In addition, the platform is KYC (Know Your Customer) ready and currently supports Onfido integration.

 The BitFinance Initial Coin Offering Platform (Coindash) allows you to run a secure and flexible web-based application that enables buyers to purchase your tokens before the point of initial allocation.
-Your tokens are purchased (or earned) by buyers when they contribute in ETH, EOS, BTC, CDA or BFN while the ICO/STOs is live.
+Your tokens are purchased (or earned) by buyers when they contribute in ETH, BTC, CDA STR or BFN while the ICO/STOs is live.
 For more information on the workflow and the components involved with the ICO/STO Platform, please refer to the ICO/STO Platform Overview document.

 #